microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 |------------------|--------------|
 | 64 MB – 8192 MB  | 8 MB         |

 It is possible to observe that these amounts don't adequately map to the intended resource plan of dedicated environments.
-The user may have already considered allocating, e.g., 4GB of memory to the JVM and expect it to use 4GB of memory.
-In this example, the JVM will instead use 1GB of memory, and the user will have to manually tune the JVM to use the expected amount of memory.
+The user may have already considered allocating, e.g., 4GB of memory to the environment and expect the JVM to use nearly 4GB of memory.
+In this example, the JVM will instead use 1GB of memory by default (25%), and the user will have to manually tune the JVM to allocate the expected amount of memory for the heap.

 Further on, it is likely that the JVM can reclaim heap memory later than it does in shared environments, as the JVM is the only process running on the system.
-This means that the JVM may set the initial heap size as maximum heap size, while having a suitable minimum heap size for other memory pools consumption (e.g. native memory).
-This shall signal to the garbage collector to delay, or act more lazily, on the action of cleaning and reclaiming heap.
+This means that the JVM may set the initial heap size closer to maximum heap size, while having a suitable minimum heap size for other memory pools consumption (e.g. native memory).
+This shall signal to the garbage collector to delay, or act more lazily, on reclaiming heap.

 **Garbage Collector**

-The garbage collector selection happens only among two: Serial GC and G1GC, based on the number of active processors seen by the JVM, and the amount of available memory, with a slightly different way of defining the GC thread pool:
+The default garbage collector selection happens only among two: Serial GC and G1 GC, based on the number of active processors seen by the JVM, and the amount of available memory, with a slightly different way of defining the GC thread pool:

 **_GC selection_**